×

 We asked people if there is a lot of crime.
 They answered:

 "No, Vancouver is generally considered to be one of the safest cities in Canada and has a comparatively low rate of reported crime.
-In addition, police-reported crime in Vancouver has been decreasing since the early 2000s," said one expat in Vancouver.
+In addition, police-reported crime in Vancouver has been decreasing since the early 2000s," remarked one expat who made the move to Vancouver.

 Is there a lot of diversity?
 Are people in Vancouver accepting of differences?

 "Vancouver is a very diverse city, with people from all over the world living and working there.
 The city is known for its acceptance of different cultures, religions, and lifestyles, and is a very welcoming place for people of all backgrounds.
-People in Vancouver are generally very accepting of differences, and the city is a great place to live for people of all backgrounds," remarked one expat living in Vancouver, Canada.
+People in Vancouver are generally very accepting of differences, and the city is a great place to live for people of all backgrounds," wrote one member in Vancouver.

 What are the schools in Vancouver like?